that Andrew Yang controversy

 - Andrew Yang

-Oh no no no. I get it now.
+Oh I get it now.
 I see the problem.

 Many were outraged.
 And even offended.
 They felt betrayed that a public figure who was Asian American wasn’t backing up his people.
 They were disappointed to see that it seemed like he wasn’t taking the position of a spearhead to lead a movement of Asian American empowerment against these micro and macro aggressions that have blown up due to Covid-19.
 They were sick of being accepting and nonchalant of the treatment they received their entire lives.
 They would not accept racism towards Asians to be normalized anymore.
 They just wanted someone with some political influence to speak up for them.
 They were fed up.
 BUT, they were told to unleash their ‘Americanness’.
 To them, it seemed like they were encouraged to suck it up and assimilate to the American culture like they already have for generations in order to avoid conflicts that would harm them and their family.
 Well known Asian American celebrities/influencers have spoken up about their disappointment in what Andrew had to say and it created a trail of supporters for this backlash.
 With this rising hate towards Asians, the Asian American community will not sit still and fight back.